Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Experiments

 \subsection{Datasets}

 The datasets for some domains are very large.
 For example, OpenSubtitles contains 22M sentences and PatTR 12M.
-In order to be able to scale the experiments given the computational resources we have available, we decided to randomly sample documents from these domains and end up with approximately 10\% of the initial dataset size.
+Due to limited computational resources, we randomly sample documents from these domains, ending up with approximately 10\% of the initial dataset size.
 We keep the original size for the remaining datasets.
 Dataset sizes for all domains are presented in Table \ref{table:dataset-sizes}.
 The development and test sets are also randomly sampled from the original datasets.
 We sample entire documents rather than specific sentences.
 For TED we use tst2012 as dev and tst2013 as test set.
+The TED and PatTR dev sets are only used in the fine-tuning experiments where we assume access to in-domain data and are not used in any other experiment.

 Europarl, NewsCommentary, OpenSubtitles, Rapid and TED are provided with document boundaries.
 Ubuntu lacks a clear discourse structure and PatTR is sentence-aligned, but provides document IDs.
-Previously it has been shown that context-aware NMT performance is not significantly degraded from lack of document boundaries \cite{mueller2018pronountest,stojanovski-fraser-2019-improving} or random context \cite{voita2018anaphora}.
-To a large extent, both of these issues can be ignored, given the nature of our proposed models.
-DomEmb is oblivious to the sequential order of the sentences.
-CtxPool preserves some notion of sequentiality, but it should also be robust in this regard.
+Previous work has shown that context-aware NMT performance is not significantly degraded from lack of document boundaries \cite{mueller2018pronountest,stojanovski-fraser-2019-improving} or random context \cite{voita2018anaphora}.
+To a large extent, both issues can be ignored, given the nature of our models.
+DomEmb is oblivious to the sentence order.
+CtxPool preserves some notion of sequentiality, but it should also be robust to these issues.
 Furthermore, we focus on obtaining domain signals.
 Even in an extreme case where the context comes from a different document (but from the same domain) we hypothesize similar performance.
-We later conduct an ablation study into whether arbitrary contextual information from the same domain has a negative effect on performance.
-The results partially support our hypothesis by either matching or exceeding sentence-level performance, but also show that correct document context is important to obtain the best results.
+We later conduct an ablation study into whether arbitrary context from the same domain has a negative effect on performance.
+The results partially support our hypothesis by either matching or exceeding sentence-level performance, but also show that the correct context is important to obtain the best results.